Socialist realism: Important groups

 The Merriam-Webster Dictionary defines socialist realism as "a Marxist aesthetic theory calling for the didactic use of literature, art, and music to develop social consciousness in an evolving socialist state".
 Socialist realism compelled artists of all forms to create positive or uplifting reflections of socialist utopian life by utilizing any visual media, such as posters, movies, newspapers, theater and radio, beginning during the Communist Revolution of 1917 and escalating during the reign of Stalin until the early 1980s.

 Vladimir Lenin, head of the Russian government 1917–1924, laid the foundation for this new wave of art, suggesting that art is for the people and the people should love and understand it, while uniting the masses.
 Artists Naum Gabo and Antoine Pevsner attempted to define the lines of art under Lenin by writing "The Realist Manifesto" in 1920, suggesting that artists should be given free rein to create as their muse desired.
 Lenin, however, had a different purpose for art: wanting it functional, and Stalin built on that belief that art should be agitation.

 The term Socialist Realism was proclaimed in 1934 at the Soviet Writer's congress, although it was left not precisely defined.
 This turned individual artists and their works into state-controlled propaganda.

+Art historian Maria Silina argued that socialist realism was a reaction to the Campaign against Formalism and Naturalism from 1936—1938 in the Soviet Union.
+This was a movement of art criticism headed by the Committee on Artistic Affairs, and occurred concurrently with the Great Purge, although it was distinctly not initiated by a political decree or state resolution.
+This wave of criticism began when the Pravda published an editorial criticizing Dmitri Shostakovich's Lady Macbeth of Mtsensk (1932) for its "petit-bourgeois" jazz influences.
+Soviet art critic Osip Beskin also denounced formalism in a 1933 presentation, criticizing artists like David Sterenberg, Vladimir Tatlin, Kazimir Malevich, Ivan Kliun, Mikhail Larionov, Aristarkh Kentulov, and Alexander Tyshler, despite their differing styles.
+Other art critics and historians began criticizing both formalism and naturalism as overly derivative of Western bourgeois art.
+Critics disliked the work of organizations like the AKhRR and the International Bureau of Revolutionary Artists for their overt attention to detail and inability to distinguish the "important" and "unimportant" in art.
+Silina, however, notes that artists' style was unrelated to their being targeted in the Purge, arguing that many formalists like Shostakovich and Evgenii Katsman remained prominent throughout the Stalinist era.
+The anti-naturalism movement continued through the 1940s, with many Soviet critics condemning Aleksander Laktionov's work for its realism.
+The artist, however was lauded by Soviet leadership.